 Swing Bed Providers

-The SNF PPS covers all costs (ancillary, routine, and capital) related to covered services furnished to beneficiaries under Medicare Part A. Like the PPS for inpatient hospital services, the SNF PPS excludes certain specified services, which are separately billable to Part B. The PPS relies on information from a resident assessment instrument to classify residents into one of 44 categories for payment purposes.
-Swing bed hospitals will be required to complete the MDS assessment to meet this requirement.
+The SNF PPS covers all costs (ancillary, routine, and capital) related to covered services furnished to beneficiaries under Medicare Part A. Like the PPS for inpatient hospital services, the SNF PPS excludes certain specified services, which are separately billable to Part B. The SNF PPS relies on information from a resident assessment instrument to classify residents into payment categories based on patient characteristics (see the Patient Driven Payment Model page for more information).
+Non-CAH swing bed hospitals are required to complete the MDS assessment to meet this requirement.
 There is no longer a separate Swing Bed MDS assessment manual.
 Swing Bed MDS forms and manuals archived in the files below are for historic record and context only.
 See the MDS page in the Related Links below for the most current forms and manuals used by both SNFs and Swing Bed providers for SNF PPS reimbursement.